johnrm/zeroheropizza/README.md

 Zero Pizza also caters for corporate events and private parties.<br>
 Zero Pizza emphasis is on excellent service and top quality product, this should be reflected in a high-quality and professional website.<br>
 Target catchment area is predominately East Cork and Markets in Cork City<br>
+The purpose of the website is to establish a presence and showcase services.<br>

 ## Steps
 Establish project plan and milestones(below).<br>